▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Conservation Actions Proposed

-Each captive specimen of this species which is capable of reproducing, It is placed in a well managed captive breeding program and not be sold as a pet, in order to ensure its long-term survival.
+Each captive specimen of this species which is capable of reproducing, It is placed in a well-managed program captive breeding and not be sold as a pet, with the objective of ensure their survival long-term.

 Alternative names: